-Critical Skills for Communicating in Conflict (#CR735)\
+Critical Skills for Communicating in Conflict (#CR735)

-This course focuses intensively on the micro-skills essential to effective mediating, negotiating, or resolving of interpersonal conflict.
-It is recommended for anyone entering the Certificate Program and would also be helpful as an isolated learning experience.
-Each skill will be demonstrated and then practised in the context of a conflict situation.
-Specific skills include: non-judgmental listening; probing; clarifying; refocusing; and assertive, non-defensive communication.
-This course is best taken before #CR100 or #CR763.
+This course focuses intensively on communication skills essential for effective mediating, negotiating, or resolving of interpersonal conflict.
+It is recommended for anyone entering the Certificate Program, and would also be helpful as an isolated learning experience.
+Each skill will be demonstrated and then practised in short exercises involving conflict situations.
+Specific skills include: non-judgemental listening, clarifying, questioning, reframing, and assertive, non-defensive communication.
+There are no prerequisites for this course.